simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 * Libraries like **IHL** allow smaller pixel deviations by accepting an additional tolerance parameter (`confidence`, `tolerance`, `similarity`...).
 * **Obviously identical images with massive pixels of minimum deviations are still a problem, though.**
 * "Canny edge detection" is a proven method to extract only the lines from images which describe areas with high contrast.
-* <a href="https://github.com/gautamilango" target="_blank">Gautam Ilango</a> and me are filing a pull request to the **IHL** which adds this method as an additional strategy.
+* [Gautam Ilango](https://github.com/gautamilango) and me are filing a pull request to the **IHL** which adds this method as an additional strategy.

 ## Basics: This is how the image recognition works

-The <a href="https://robotframework.org/" target="_blank">Robot Framework</a> library **ImageHorizon** is based on the Python module <a href="https://pyautogui.readthedocs.io/en/latest/" target="_blank">PyAutoGUI</a>.
+The [Robot Framework](https://robotframework.org/) library **ImageHorizon** is based on the Python module [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/).
 With this module, mouse and keyboard can be automatically controlled on Linux, Mac and Windows.
 Thanks to the **IHL**, this technology can be used in Robot Framework tests, for example in end2end monitoring with Robotmk.

 To ensure that the library knows where it should move the mouse pointer to (e.g., to complete a click), it must first search this target region with a so called *reference picture*.